Solo Vacations: A One on One Conversation

 Susan Piegza: You’re never alone—unless you want to be!
 Or put it another way, you can be alone as much or as little as you want.
 That’s because Classic Journeys has created this really neat concept called ‘Choose Your Adventure’.
 That means that all activities on tour are included and fully supported with just the right gear and guides.
 So I never have to wonder if I will have the right wet suit for snorkeling with penguins and sea turtles in the Galápagos or hiking on a glacier in Iceland.
 I just choose my adventure that day on tour, and if I want to go snorkeling the guides know my size and have my gear ready for me, with no extra cost.
 It’s like having my own concierge everywhere I go!
 And then when I want my adventure to be laying by the pool, taking a nap, sipping an espresso in a village square or a glass of wine on a terrace, I can do those too and nobody looks at me like I am afraid of fun because Classic Journeys encourages everyone on tour to ‘Choose Your Adventure’.

-Susan Piegza: The easy answer that you’ll read on most message boards about solo travel is that you should stick to English speaking countries or western societies because that is where a solo traveler (and in my case a female solo traveler) are going to be (or at least feel) most safe.
+Susan Piegza: The easy answer that you’ll read on most message boards on this topic is that you should stick to English speaking countries or western societies because that is where a solo traveler (and in my case a female solo traveler) are going to be (or at least feel) most safe.
 But I can throw that out the window when I am on a Classic Journeys trip.
 With an average of 12 guests on a departure (and never more than 18) exploring in the company of expert and uber-well-connected local guides, I can branch out to literally anywhere in the world.
 Don’t speak Thai?
 No problem!
 Classic Journeys guide Oomi is fluent in Thai, English and several other languages.
 And she knows everyone.
 Not sure how women may be treated differently in Morocco?
 Explore with Saida who is a professional journalist, mother of two daughters (both doctors by the way) and has guided presidents and prime ministers.
 You’ll see an amazing country through the eyes of an amazing woman.
-I like luxury small group travel because it literally opens a world of solo travel options to me.
+I love it because it literally opens a world of solo travel options to me.

-For a chance to travel solo with a group tour in Classic Journeys style, take a look at our upcoming Culture + Walking, Multisport, Culinary and River Cruising tours.
+For a chance to travel solo on a group tour in Classic Journeys style, take a look at our Culture + Walking, Multisport, Culinary and River Cruising tours.